 Compare unavailable hours (when required) to those being charged by the licensee.

-For SSCs under condition monitoring, evaluate the effectiveness of the licensee's tracking and trending SSC condition and recognition of declining trends.
+For SSCs under condition monitoring (including structures), evaluate the effectiveness of the licensee's tracking and trending SSC condition and recognition of declining trends.

+NOTE: Condition monitoring parameters for structures are typically identified in the licensee’s Structures Monitoring Program (SMP) documents.
+Also, as a result of the NRC licensee renewal review process, licensees may have revised their SMP documents to include specific quantitative and qualitative condition monitoring criteria derived from applicable industry standards.
+See Section 71111.12-06 (References) of this procedure for reference to NUREG-1801 and the industry standards that may be used by licensees to track and trend the condition of concrete structures.
+Also see the licensee’s site-specific Updated Final Safety Analysis Report (UFSAR) section on aging management for more information on commitments and actions related to aging management.

 Evaluate licensee corrective action that may be required by the MR for degraded SSC/function performance or condition.